-My son Jason is completely spoiled, when we were living in Vermont, I splurged and bought this really fancy breadmaker, you know, moving to Vermont, I was going to be all natural and make everything from scratch, LOL.
-But, I did buy this amazing breadmaker, that not only made homemade bread, cakes and bread it also did an amazing job making JAMS, yes, my breadmaker made jam.
+My son Jason is completely spoiled, when we were living in Vermont, I splurged and bought this really fancy breadmaker, you know, moving to Vermont, I was going to be all-natural and make everything from scratch, LOL.
+But, I did buy this amazing breadmaker, that not only made homemade bread, cakes and bread it also did an amazing job making JAMS, yes, but my breadmaker also made jam.

 As the appliances in our house change, I soon adapted all of my jam recipes to my Instant Pot, at first, I was not adventurous, I stayed with the strawberry, raspberry and blueberry jams, which are easy enough for anyone to make.
 Now, that I am more confident in using my Instant Pot (Pressure Cooker) I am branching out, especially with all of this nice produce in season.

 My kids love jam on their toast, they go wonderfully on muffins and scones as well.
 And, believe me, if you think they are hard to make, you couldn’t be more wrong.
 My 84 aunt, who shall remain nameless made it in about 10 minutes, she was so happy, she called to tell me.
 So, I hope that you will take a chance and venture out to make your own jams and jellies.
 They will also help you cut down on sugar, so if you are on a diabetic or KETO diet, this is the place for you.

 This recipe is so simple and easy, that you will be amazed that you haven’t done this your whole life and the best part is that you don’t need to watch it while it’s cooking in the Instant Pot.
 I am not sure about canning this, as I have never attempted, but I’m sure you can find some canning expert on this, that can help you, make sure it’s safe.
 I know that there is an issue sometimes with sugar content and cornstarch, so be careful.